Skip to Main Content

 To prevent your dog from contracting parainfluenza (or greatly reduce their risk), we recommend bringing your dog in for the appropriate vaccination

-At Companion Pet Clinic of Arizona, we give dogs the DHPP (Distemper, Hepatitis, Parainfluenza, Parvovirus) vaccine between 6 to 8 weeks of age.
+At Companion Pet Clinic of Gold Canyon, we give dogs the DHPP (Distemper, Hepatitis, Parainfluenza, Parvovirus) vaccine between 6 to 8 weeks of age.
 Then we give boosters between 10-12 weeks old, 14-16 weeks old, and 12 months to 16 months old.
 After that, it is highly recommended to schedule your dog's annual vaccinations and routine exams to protect them from parainfluenza and a host of other diseases too.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.